yurtsiv/sudoku-toolkit/README.md

 # Sudoku Toolkit

-A simple application for solving and generating sudokus
+A small application for solving and generating sudokus

 ### Feautures
 * Sudoku solving (any complexity, but only in one way)